 ‘What did she say?’

 She told him, ‘Don’t be so hasty.
-Give him another chance. ’
+Give your father another chance. ’

 ‘I’m not going to tell you.
 That’s private. ’